-2. Committee meetings are held on the 1st Tuesday of each month at 7:30pm at the clubhouse.
+Committee meetings are held on the 1st Tuesday of each month at 7:30pm at the clubhouse or via zoom.
 All members are welcome to attend but only those over 18yrs of age are entitled to vote on motions.
-Any member may propose a motion to be put up at a committee meeting for discussion but the motion must be provided in writing to the Secretary at least 48 hours before the meeting.
+Any member may propose a motion to be put up at a committee meeting for discussion, but the motion must be provided in writing to the Secretary at least 48 hours before the meeting.

 For safety reasons, no rider is to be on the grounds alone.
 Approved helmets and boots must be worn by any mounted person.
 Vests must be worn on the cross country.

-Non-members (if EA registered) may hire the grounds at a fee of $30 per horse.
+Non-members (if EA registered) may hire the grounds at a fee of $35 per horse.
 Bookings by Non-members is facilitated by contacting the Club Secretary at least 24hrs in advance.
-Payment is either by cash on the day of use or online (details provided on-request).
+Payment is either by cash on the day of use or online (details provided on request).

 Training Day Organisation: